lfishRhungry/zbanner/README.md

 make
 ```

-NOTE: Do not use `-j` flag in make command on Windows, may cause errors.
+NOTE: Do not use `-j` flag with `make` on Windows, may cause errors.

 Use ninja to accelerate the building with MinGW-w64: